OpenClassrooms-Student-Center/SportSee/README.md

 ### 2.2 Launching the project

-- Forker the repository
+- Forke the repository
-- Clone it into your computer.
+- Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn dev` command will allow you to run the micro API.